zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 See the [Bulk Delete](/bulk-delete) documentation for more information and examples.

-## Bulk Merge
+## Bulk Merge / Upsert

-The `BulkMerge` extension method allows you to insert or update data in your database in bulk.
+The `BulkMerge` extension method allows you to add or update data in your database in bulk.
 People often search for this feature on other names, such as `Upsert`, `AddOrUpdate`, or `InsertOrUpdate` bulk extensions.

 ```csharp
 context.BulkMerge(customers);